eslint/eslint/docs/src/user-guide/getting-started.md

 ## Global Install

 It is also possible to install ESLint globally, rather than locally, using `npm install eslint --global`.
-However, this is not recommended, and any plugins or shareable configs that you use must be installed locally in either case.
+However, this is not recommended, and any plugins or shareable configs that you use must still be installed locally if you install ESLint globally.

 ## Manual Set Up